Sheerness Dockyard: Closure and aftermath

 Main entrance in 2018: the old dockyard police station and police house (formerly linked by a colonnaded gateway, since demolished).

 In February 1958 it was announced in Parliament that Sheerness Dockyard would close.
 The garrison was decommissioned in 1959 and on 31 March 1960 the closing ceremony took place for the Dockyard; the dockyard closure led to all 2,500 dockyard employees being made redundant.
-Once the Royal Navy had vacated Sheerness dockyard, the Medway Port Authority took over the site for commercial use.
+Once the Royal Navy had vacated Sheerness dockyard, a number of independent companies took over the running of the site for commercial use.
+These were brought together in October 1969 for form the Medway Ports Authority.

 In 1959, the First Lord of the Admiralty had announced that 'Seventeen residences and eight other buildings, including the quadrangle, the old Admiralty House and the dockyard church, [had] been listed under Section 30 of the Town and Country Planning Act, 1947, as buildings of special architectural and historical interest.'
 Nevertheless, several of these very significant Dockyard buildings were demolished in the years that followed, including Admiralty House in 1964 and the Quadrangular Storehouse in 1978.
 The Small and Great Basins were also filled with rubble and covered over in the 1970s, along with Nos.1-3 Dry Docks, and to the east the former Garrison area was completely levelled.

+A steelworks, established in 1971 on what had been military land to the south of the Dockyard, closed in 2012.

 From 1974 to 1994 Olau Line operated a ferry service out of the northern part of the former Dockyard from Sheerness to Flushing.

-A steelworks, established in 1971 on what had been military land to the south of the Dockyard, closed in 2012.
+Whilst a linkspan already existing at Sheerness, having been built for the Ostend-Sheerness Freight Ferries service prior to its demise in October 1972, initially, some of the facilities at Sheerness were temporary in nature, and with the Medway Ports Authority being unable to finance the construction of new facilities, these had to be funded by Olau Line themselves, with a permanent passenger terminal being opening in November 1975.